 Hayling boasts many areas that are classified as Sites of special scientific interest (SSSI).

 The SSSI is home to a number of ground nesting birds whose key breeding season takes places between 1 March and 31 July, please do not disturb them.

 Seasonal restrictions are in place for dogs on Hayling beach; including a ban from dogs using the 'Blue Flag beach' from 1 May to 30 September.
 A Public Spaces Protection Order now combines all previous byelaws for dogs across the borough.

-The PSPO was mostly ‘new for old’ and dog owners in the borough are still required to clean up after their dogs wherever they are.
+The PSPO requires dog owners in the borough to clear up after their dog and dispose of waste responsibly.